haiwen/seafdav/README.md

 # Running

-There are two templates for running seafdav:
+There are a template for running seafdav:
 - run.sh.template: This is for running seafdav on the default 8080 port with a built-in CherryPy server.
-- run-fcgi.sh.template and seafdav.conf.template:
-  These two files are for running seafdav on fastcgi mode.

 To run on 8080 port: